What first time homebuyers need to know about homeowners insurance when shopping for a policy to protect their new investment - their first house.

 If you live in Tornado Alley, you’ll pay more for homeowner’s insurance.
 Or if your home is on the Gulf Coast, your insurance provider will assess a higher level of risk.

 "U.S. homes are 25 times more likely to flood than to catch on fire," says Green.
 "A flood can bankrupt you.
 Homeowners overlook how important that flood insurance is."
 There are different forms of insurance for water damage, like seepage, flood, or water backup insurance.
 Axsen had a client who purchased flood insurance, but not seepage insurance.
 When the creek behind her home flooded, she sandbagged the creek to protect her house from flooding.
-Unfortunately, that created an adverse scenario.
+Sadly, that created an adverse scenario.

-"The land around the creek was so saturated that water was seeping through her dirt floors in the basement into her house, which she was not covered for," explained Axsen.
+"The land around the creek was so saturated that water was seeping through her dirt floors in the basement into her house.
+Which she was not covered for," explained Axsen.
 "She debated removing her sandbags and just letting her house flood as that water damage would have been covered."
 In other words, prepare for the unexpected.

 Homeowners insurance is not, “one size fits all”.
 There are several different types of homeowner’s policies (forms):